dcorbe/extdb/README.md

  - Multi-Threading Sync / ASync Commands
  - Supports Mysql / SQlite / ODBC  (via Poco Library)

-#### Todo

- - Add Steam Friends Query to MISC
- - Finish Update Documentation for DB_RAW / MISC / DB_VAC

 #### Working

  - MISC (has crc32 md4 md5 time + time offset)
- - DB_RAW (by raw i mean raw sql commands, no santizing input / output checks at all)
+ - DB_RAW (by raw i mean raw sql commands, no santizing input or output checks at all)
+ - Support for Arma2 i.e randomize config file (DEV BRANCH ONLY ATM)

 #### Working But Need to be Tested